 Other Sources of Breastfeeding Support

 If you are worried about your baby or yourself, please contact your midwifery or health visiting team, or NHS 111 (999 if it's an emergency).
-GPs and hospitals are also still there to support you.
+GPs and hospitals are also there to support you.
 Please don't delay contacting them if you are worried.

 For evidence-based breastfeeding information on many common topics, please see our Recommended Resources for Parents page.
 We also have a list of Recommended Antenatal Resources and a list of Recommended Resources for Health Professionals.

-The following organisations also offer breastfeeding support and/or information.
+The following organisations also offer breastfeeding support and/or information

 NHS/Health Services

-Your midwifery team or enhanced health visiting breastfeeding team
+Your midwifery team or health visiting team

 The Infant Feeding Team (John Radcliffe, Horton and Chipping Norton hospitals) for the most complex cases involving babies under 6 weeks old